Ela Longespee

 Ela Longespee, Lady of Ashby (1244 – c.
 19 July 1276) was a wealthy heiress and daughter of Stephen Longespée, Justiciar of Ireland, and Emmeline de Riddlesford, granddaughter of Walter de Riddlesford.
 She was the wife of Sir Roger La Zouche, Lord of Ashby.

 Family

 Ela was born in 1244 at Salisbury, Wiltshire and was the eldest daughter and co-heiress of Stephen Longespée, Justiciar of Ireland, Seneschal of Gascony, and son of William Longespee, the illegitimate son of Henry II.
-Her paternal grandmother was Ela, Countess of Salisbury, who had founded Lacock Abbey, and for whom she was named.
+Her paternal grandmother was Ela, Countess of Salisbury, who had founded Lacock Abbey, and after whom she was named.
 Her maternal grandmother was the daughter of Henry FitzRoy (d.
 1158).
 Ela had a younger sister, Emmeline, who became the second wife of Maurice FitzGerald, 3rd Lord of Offaly in 1273.

 Marriage and issue

 In about 1266 in Northamptonshire, she married Sir Roger La Zouche, Lord of Ashby, the son of Sir Alan La Zouche and Helen de Quincy.
 Their marriage produced one son: